 - Free Kicks: All kicks are direct free kicks, meaning no one has to touch it for it to be considered a goal.
 If a foul occurs inside the penalty area, the ball is to be moved outside the penalty area for the free kick.
 There are no penalty kicks.
 In other words, teams defending a free kick may place a “wall” of defenders between the kicker and goal.)

-- Distance from Ball: Players should be asked to stand back approximately 6-10 yards from the ball being kicked (for free kicks, goal kicks, kick-offs, etc.) to give the kicker room to kick the ball without it immediately hitting an opponent.
+- Distance from Ball: Players should be asked to stand back 8 yards (minimum required distance for Santa Monica at this age) from the ball being kicked (for free kicks, goal kicks, kick-offs, etc.) to give the kicker room to kick the ball without it immediately hitting an opponent.

 - Offside: The concept of offside is too complicated for 7U players, but aspects of the law may be instructed.
 The referee may instruct a player to move out of their opponent’s penalty area if the ball is not near.